POSITION IDENTIFICATION

 7. Develops and implements the Extended Academic Assistance curriculum including topics such as: available University resources, learning styles, organization and time management, anxiety and stress management skills, communication skills, and emotional intelligence.

-8. Supports the TRIO Program by assisting in the recruitment of program participants, developing, coordinating, implementing, and evaluating learning enhancement activities and workshops and personal development activities for all TRIO SSS participants, advocating on the behalf of participants with faculty, staff, and colleagues, if necessary, ensuring participants meet guidelines for maintaining active involvement in the program, and encouraging retention by providing academic support and guidance.
+9. Supports the TRIO Program by assisting in the recruitment of program participants, developing, coordinating, implementing, and evaluating learning enhancement activities and workshops and personal development activities for all TRIO SSS participants, advocating on the behalf of participants with faculty, staff, and colleagues, if necessary, ensuring participants meet guidelines for maintaining active involvement in the program, and encouraging retention by providing personal and academic support and guidance.

 SUPERVISION

-The Academic Advisor/First Year Experience Coordinator-TRIO is supervised by the Director, TRIO Programs, and supervises a graduate assistant and assists with supervision of mentors.
+The Academic Advisor/First Year Experience Coordinator-TRIO is supervised by the Director, TRIO Programs, and supervises a graduate assistant and mentors.

 OFFICE OF HUMAN RESOURCES